-- Move onto the next ruminating voice if there is one.
+- Move on to the next ruminating voice if there is one.
 If not, say good night and let it go.
 You probably can do that now.

 The entire 1- or 2-minute conversation in your head might sound something like this:

 Thanks for raising this with me, Workplace Wendy, because it’s been bothering me.
 I’m just going to listen to you for a minute or so while you say what you want me to hear.
 Go ahead…Ok, let me summarize what I think you’re trying to tell me: I didn’t give Matt the benefit of the doubt like I would anyone else, which isn’t really fair, and by immediately jumping down his throat about the late report, I escalated the situation.
-I sometimes get too focused on deadline when I’d be better served by pausing to let my kind-hearted self drive the conversation.
-Did I get that right?…Ok, good.
-Anything essential that I missed?…Ok, good.
+I sometimes get too focused on deadlines when I’d be better served by pausing to let my kind-hearted self drive the conversation.
+Did I get that right?…Okay, good.
+Anything essential that I missed?…Okay, good.
 Thanks again for watching over me.
 Let’s get some rest now.

 Why this works